varbhat/bast/README.md

 Compiler for BAST(Basic Tiny) - A Tiny Toy Basic Dialect

 # Introduction
-I got to read wonderful post titled [Let's make a Teeny Tiny compiler](http://web.eecs.utk.edu/~azh/blog/teenytinycompiler1.html) by [AZHenly](https://github.com/AZHenley).
-He implemented the compiler with Python.
-I who wanted to know how compiler works/write a compiler , read that post, understood the implementation , wrote the compiler from scratch in Golang.
-Although the language for both the compilers are same,mine is written from scratch in Golang ,implemented by instructions of his post.

 This compiler takes code written in bast and compiles(transpiles) to C code.You need to compile the C code with C compiler (gcc/tcc/clang are tested to work) to produce executable.

 This provided the opportunity to learn about lexing,parsing and to learn more Golang.
 I believe that this toy language will not be used other than for educational purpose(for people like past-me).